 Protecting your home starts with becoming aware of its security vulnerabilities.
-Take our home security quiz to help identify security weakness.
-Based on your answers, we’ll generate a custom report that scores the security of your home and gives you additional tips for ways to secure your home to help fortify it against criminals.
+Take a look at our home security checklistto help identify security weakness and fortify your home against criminals.

 Installing indoor and outdoor home security cameras is one of the top things people tell us they wished they’d noticed before their home was burglarized.
 And, in the event your home is broken into, footage captured by your security camera may help law enforcement identify those responsible.
 There are several different types of home security cameras.
 Some come as part of a complete home security system, while others can be purchased as a stand-alone security device.
 Either way, the most effective cameras are the ones with features like motion detection, night vision, and built-in Wi-Fi.
 Take a look at the fifteen home security cameras we recommend.

 A burglar’s intuition is keen when it comes to locating “hidden” outdoor keys.
 So don’t place your spare keys in obvious locations such as under the doormat or planter.
 Instead, hide your spare key somewhere much less conspicuous and at least fifty feet from your home.
 Better yet, replace your traditional lockset with atop-rated electronic keyless door lock that works with your home automation system, and you’ll never need to worry about stashing a key again.